When tragedy strikes and lessons learned

 My dad believed the dishwashers had the hardest job in the restaurant and wanted to limit turnover so Mac and Bob’s changed their policy to require servers to tip 1% of their sales to dishwashers instead of the hosts/hostesses.

-This policy was legal when it was put in place, but in 2011 the law changed and it went unnoticed.
-It turns out that dishwashers fit into a category of “kitchen employee” which means legally, they aren’t allowed to be tipped out if they make over minimum wage (which they were… $9-12/hour).
+This policy was legal when it was put in place, but in 2011, the U.S. Department of Labor declared in unlawful.
+It turns out that dishwashers fit into a category of “kitchen employee” which means legally, they aren’t allowed to be tipped out if they make over minimum wage (which they were).
 Hosts and hostesses, however, can be tipped out.

 The former employee (with an extensive criminal history) worked with an attorney in Texas to file this lawsuit and Mac and Bob’s ended up settling for over $17,000.
 Sadly, within one week, another former employee came forward with the same Texas attorney.
 They clearly had this lined up and were hoping to make even more money off my dad’s restaurant.